lyle-morris-sudo/pixel/guidelines/color.md

 #### Focus

 The focus state draws attention to the active element on a page when using the keyboard or voice to navigate.
-In the Pixel design system, the focus of an element is most commonly indicated by a 1px border around the element.
+In the design system, the focus of an element is most commonly indicated by a 1px border around the element.
 In order to make it easy to identify and locate on a page, most focus states use only one color per theme controlled through the $focus color token.

 - In the light themes, the focus state usually appears as a $blue_800 border.
 - In the dark themes, the focus state usually appears as a $white border.